-2. Start the Night Before
+2. For a Stress Free Morning Start the Night Before

 Nothing makes a morning go smoother than preparing for it the night before.
 I try to do everything I possibly can the night before a school day morning.
 I lay out clothes, pack lunches, I even line up my daughter’s hairbrush and hair bands on the counter.